-The table below contains the baseline emissions and reduction targets for each community in the GPA.
 Emission targets for each community aim to align as closely as possible with the Canadian and Ontario reduction targets, taking the local characteristics of each community into account.
-The information box on the following page provides context to the emission reduction targets by showing a spectrum of reduction targets and generally what would need to be done to achieve them.
-These figures are for community emissions only.
+The information box on the following page provides context to emission reduction targets by showing a spectrum of reduction targets and generally what would need to be done to achieve them.